simply-logical/simply-logical/paper/paper.md

 We have, of course, taken the opportunity to include small improvements and corrections, such as using anonymous variables wherever appropriate, and slight punctuation improvements in clauses and queries.
-Other additions include additional examples collected during years of teaching, formatted in clearly identifiable boxes.
+Other enhancements include additional examples collected during years of teaching, formatted in clearly identifiable boxes.

 From a technical perspective, the development of the online edition required us to implement a collection of Jupyter Book plugins (that also work with